dreadwail/warcraft-guild/README.md

 # Warcraft Guild

-Gather guild member data from a variety of sources and expose the data in a public URL that can be consumed.
+Gather a Classic WoW guild's data from a variety of sources and expose the data in a public URL that can be consumed.

 _WARNING: This app has no tests and was written haphazardly for fun.
 Use at your own risk._